Archive - News Article

 Arrested by SPD:

-The Nolan County Sheriff's Office (NCSO) had 10 calls for service, served one civil paper and made one arrest on Oct.
-18, 2012.
+The Nolan County Sheriff's Office (NCSO) had six calls for service, served no civil papers and made no arrests on Jan.
+17, 2013.

 Calls for service: